 Then if you are heading south towards Salt Lake City you could stop at Frenchman’s, Lava, and Maple Grove; if you are heading north towards Salmon and Missoula, stop at Goldbug and Jerry Johnson; and if you are heading north towards McCall, you could visit Rocky Canyon and Trail Creek.

-Where to Stay on Your Idaho Hot Springs Trip
+Where To Stay on Your Idaho Hot Springs Trip

 Along with the camping that is available at some of the hot springs, I wanted to add a few other options in the areas that the hot springs are in.